 Tibia - The larger, medial bone of the leg that extends from the knee to the ankle.

 Tibialis anterior tendon - The function of the tibialis anterior is to move the ankle upward.
 It stabilizes the foot in the latter part of the stance phase of gait and extends the foot at the beginning and middle portions of the swing phase of gait.

 Toe fracture - A break in one of the bones of the toes.

-Toe walking - A condition in children in which walking is done on the toes.
+Toe walking - A condition, most commonly diagnosed in children, in which walking is done on the toes.
 Some forms are not harmful and resolve of their own accord.
 Some forms are more serious and may represent an underlying neurological problem.
-All children who are toe walking should be evaluated by an orthopaedic surgeon.
+All children who are toe walking should be evaluated by an orthopaedic foot and ankle specialist.

 Turf toe - A sprain of the big toe joint that is usually the result of the toe bending upward violently.
 Complete rupture of the structures at the bottom of the joint may require surgery.
 Lesser injuries can be treated with immobilization and taping.

 Valgus - A term meaning tilted outward or away from the midline of the body.

 Varus - A term meaning tilted inward or toward the midline of the body.